 Heading back to the bus we have to walk through the markets and my son is enthralled with the live crabs all tied together, to be sold in bunches.

 We try to get directions to our bus – there are about 100 all coming and going, and each driver points to the bus row behind him.
+Suva is a busy hub and with the land of festivals, it is tricky to work this out.
 Suddenly a bus swings in and they haul us on and take off as we are barely on the step inside.